Updated 26-5-2023

 The Inspector will contact the national experts and trail scouts to coordinate the inspection.
 The data collected by ERA is compared with the data submitted by the applicant.

-When the ERA Inspector has verified the trail as LQT-BE, Day Walk, a trail assessment report is made by ERA and ERA certifies the trail as LQT-BE, Day Walk for a period of 3 years.
+When the ERA Inspector has verified the trail as LQT-BE, Day Walk, a trail assessment report is made by ERA and ERA certifies the trail as LQT-BE, Day Walk for 3 years.

 If the Inspector has not verified the trail as LQT-BE, Day Walk – e.g., because some criteria are not fulfilled – the applicant will – pending situation – improve the trail together with the trail scouts and prove the needed improvements to the inspector.